 Ford talked about the demonstrations being held across the country against police brutality and systemic racism.
 He urged the community to respond with love instead of lashing out.

 A moment of silence was held next, which lasted for a total of nine minutes — the amount of time Minneapolis Police Officer Derek Chauvin knelt on George Floyd’s neck on Memorial Day, May 25.
 During the moment of silence, community members lit candles together as speeches from Martin Luther King, Jr. played from the speakers.
 This was followed by Joe Beasley performing a portion of the song, “Glory”, which led to the community open mic.

 Some came to the mic to air their concerns.
 They spoke about the adversity the generation before them faced, who were young men, women and children during Civil Rights movement.
 They spoke about the fear of becoming the next victim to police brutality because of their race.
 They spoke about aggravating moments where they were judged by the color of their skin.
 While community members spoke of their problems, they also offered encouragement and solutions.

-“History can be made right here at this Greek Theatre tonight,” Mayor Parnell Van said, reassuring the community that in his 57 years living in Magnolia, he did not know of any city employee that has taken the life of anyone.
+“History can be made right here at this Greek Theatre tonight,” said Mayor Parnell Van.
+He reassured those in attendance that in his 57 years living in Magnolia, he did not know of any city employee that has taken a human life.
 “We work as a unit to make this city better.”

-Olivia Reeves closed the event, informing the public that there are many ways to voice their concerns, speaking about the importance of voting and adding the simplest way to create change is through conversation.
-Reeves encouraged the community to explore these options and for all races to work towards creating change.
+Olivia Reeves closed the event, informing the public that there are many ways to voice their concerns.
+She spoke about the importance of voting, stating that the simplest way to create change is through conversation.
+Reeves encouraged the community to explore peaceful options of community engagement and for all races to work towards creating change.